Outdoor Vitals Ultralight Hammock Bugnet

-If I could I’d give this product a six-star rating.
+I’d give this product a six-star rating if there was such an option.
 Or seven.
 This is really a godsend for my camping and backpacking stye, for the reasons I’ll explain bellow.

 - Easy to set up

 - Adds incredible comfort and privacy to hammock camping

 - Could see some improvements in the closing system, but it’s minor.

 There’s no way to spend a night out in the wilderness without bug protection here where I live.
 Not even in the winter.
 I‘m OK living and even sleeping with bugs, mosquitos, and other crawlies when I’m bushcrafting or doing survival training.
 But when I’m camping or backpacking, I usually strive for a different experience and try to achieve the highest levels of comfort possible for faster and more complete restoration.